pragmatrix/ScanRat/README.md

 		<- digits + digit --> fun (a, b) -> a*10+b
  		|- digit

 Here the `production` function creates an initially named, but empty production rule.
-After that, the rule body can then be assigned to its `rule` property.
-This makes it possible for the rule body to refer back to the production and - like in this example - specify a left recursive rule to parse digits.
+After that, the rule body can then be assigned to production's `rule` property.
+This makes it possible for the rule body to refer back to the production and - like in this example - specify a left recursive grammar that parses digits.

-## Complex Sequences
+## Parsing Sequences

 Tranforming more than three items with the `+` sequence combinators into an aggregate may get a bit annoying, because each new item generates a new tuple that contains the previous result type in its first type argument.